-All commercial areas will be buffered and include landscaping and open space consistent with the LDC.
-The proposed project will be unified throughout the MPD and include highquality design characteristics.
+All non-residential areas will be buffered and include landscaping and open space consistent with the LDC.
+The proposed project will be unified throughout the MPD and include high-quality design characteristics.
 Specific structures and parking areas will be identified at the time of Local Development Order.